 Be courteous to referees.
 Despite your opinion of their capability, you cannot play football without them.

-Please familiarise yourself with the “Recording Results” Page.
-REMEMBER that both home and away teams must e-mail their Fixture Secretaries with results or postponements of all County Cup fixtures on the day of the match.
+Please familiarise yourself with the “Submitting Results” Page.
+REMEMBER that both home and away teams must e-mail their Fixture Secretary with results or postponements of all County Cup fixtures on the day of the match.

 Please remember that League Officers can only help you if you help them.
 The preferred method of contact is e-mail.
 If you must telephone a League Officer do not do so after 9.00 pm and if they do not answer, please leave a message so they can return your call at a convenient time.
 Please do not pester League Officers with trivial problems that you are quite capable of resolving yourself.
 Most queries can be answered by actually READING the Rule Book.